NAVETRA™ · OIaR Simulation

 What Actually Happened

-2006: Defeat device first deployed across VW's TDI diesel range as a response to an unresolvable engineering conflict between performance and US emissions compliance.
+2006: Defeat-device logic begins to be used in Volkswagen diesel programmes as a response to an unresolved engineering conflict between performance, timing, and emissions compliance.

-2015: The EPA issues a Notice of Violation.
-VW initially denies and then admits the defeat device.
+2015: The EPA issues its Notice of Violation.
+Volkswagen initially resists, then admits use of defeat devices.
 CEO Winterkorn resigns.
-The cover-up had held for nine years and six model years.

-The Governance Anatomy — Why No One Said Anything
+The Governance Anatomy — Why No One Said It in a Way That Mattered

 01